Rouzax/ColorReplacementScript/README.md

 ### Parameters

 - `-sourceFile`: (Mandatory) The path to the source file (template) you want to process.
 - `-ChangeSlideMaster`: (Optional) Use this parameter to enable color replacement in the slide master for PowerPoint files (`.pptx`, `.potx`).
-This ensures consistency in themes and master slide layouts.
+This ensures consistency in themes and master slide layouts (USE WITH CAUTION!).

 ## Color Schemes
 The script includes the following extended color schemes: